dcanasp/memory_bank/mid level/cybersecurity/some attacks.md

 ## DDOS (Distributed Denial of Service)

 Similar to DOS, but the attack comes from many different sources, making it harder to stop.
 It could involve millions of devices, including those in the Internet of Things ([[IoT]]), making [[IP]] banning ineffective.
+There are multiple levels of DDoS depending on what [[OSI]] layer they attack.

 ## Man in the Middle (MitM)